wiedymi/mediabunny/docs/guide/media-sources.md

 ```
 - `codec`: The [audio codec](./supported-formats-and-codecs#audio-codecs) used for encoding.
 Can be omitted for uncompressed PCM codecs.
 - `bitrate`: The target number of bits per second.
 Alternatively, this can be a [subjective quality](#subjective-qualities).
+- `bitrateMode`: Can be used to control constant vs. variable bitrate.
 - `fullCodecString`: Allows you to optionally specify the full codec string used by the audio encoder, as specified in the [WebCodecs Codec Registry](https://www.w3.org/TR/webcodecs-codec-registry/).
 For example, you may set it to `'mp4a.40.2'` when using AAC.
 Keep in mind that the codec string must still match the codec specified in `codec`.
 If you don't set this field, a codec string will be generated automatically.
 - `onEncodedPacket`: Called for each successfully encoded packet.
 Useful for determining encoding progress.
 - `onEncoderConfig`: Called when the internal encoder config, as used by the WebCodecs API, is created.
 You can use this to introspect the full codec string.